 Confession time Glossies: I hate the term ‘bikini body ready’ – and based on the latest comments and reactions on social media to ITV’s show Love Island, so do a lot of other women and body positive influencers.
 The reality show’s lack of body diversity recently sparked a large debate about the damaging expectations that TV and social media place on women to look a certain way and have a certain body type.

-So, as a way to remind you that natural is beautiful and that women come in all shapes and sizes, I’ve compiled a list of all the body positive influencers you should follow to make you feel empowered.
+So, as a way to remind you that natural is beautiful and that women come in all shapes and sizes, I’ve compiled a list of three body positive influencers you should follow to make you feel empowered.
 Let’s embrace National Bikini Day Glossies!

 Four Body Positive Influencers To Follow

 Yorkshire-born Em is a self-defined ‘plus size wearing, tall, big-footed lover of vintage, gaudy prints and all things snazzy’.
 Her Instagram is full of snapshots of her wearing swimwear and lingerie with empowering captions written in her Yorkshire tone.

 Some parts of my body go in and some parts go out and that’s ok because that’s just how it is innit?
 Not going to let it stop me wearing a swimming cossie or owt and nor should you.